 The other side of the equation: transaction costs

-These simulations conveniently omit a significant aspect of an influencer marketing campaign: each content creator and deal comes with an overhead.
+These simulations conveniently omit a significant aspect of a creator marketing campaign: each content creator and deal comes with an overhead.
 It costs time and money to handle the deal with an content creator, and the more content creators we include in the campaign, the more it’s also going to cost.